-Prerequisite: Required Accounting I

-Course Description: In Accounting II, students will continue the investigation of the field of accounting, including how it is impacted by industry standards as well as economic, financial, technological, international, social, legal, and ethical factors.
+Accounting II 11 th - 12 th1 credit GPA Prerequisite: Required Accounting I Course Description: In Accounting II, students will continue the investigation of the field of accounting, including how it is impacted by industry standards as well as economic, financial, technological, international, social, legal, and ethical factors.
 Students will reflect on this knowledge as they engage in various managerial, financial, and operational accounting activities.
 Students will formulate, interpret, and communicate financial information for use in management decision making.
 Students will use equations, graphical representations, accounting tools, spreadsheet software, and accounting systems in real-world situations to maintain, monitor, control, and plan the use of financial resources.
-This course satisfies the 3rd or 4th year math credit.
+This course satisfies the 3rd year math credit and is counted in the GPA as an academic elective.